Appsaurus/RoutingKitExtensions/README.md

 ## 🏷 License

-`SwiftPackageName` is available under the MIT license.
+`RoutingKitExtensions` is available under the MIT license.
 See the [LICENSE file](./LICENSE) for more info.